KevinLADLee/KevinLADLee/README.md

 I have worked on projects related to robot navigation system, autonomous driving dataset and autonomous driving simulation.

-Looking for an exciting PhD opportunity.
+Looking for an exciting opportunity.
 (Robotics or Autonomous Driving)

 **Skills**: **C++**, **Python**, **ROS**, **Docker**, and more.